redayzarra/study-react/README.md

 ## Purity

 **Pure Function:** Given the same input, the output will always be the same.
 React expects every component to be a pure function for performance reasons.

 **Pure Components:** Keep components pure by keeping any changes out of render phase.

+## Sending HTTP Requests

+1. **fetch()**: function which is implemented in all modern browsers and allows you to send a request to the server.

+2. **Axios**: a library that allows you to make HTTP requests to communicate with API's or other web servers more easily and efficiently.